e-aidam/woof-snp-proj/README.md

 # woof-snp-proj
-Bionformatics pipeline to identify SNPs that can cause Canine Degenerative Myelopathy
+Bionformatics pipeline to identify single-nucleotide polymorphisms (SNPs) that can lead to the development of Canine Degenerative Myelopathy.